Submit an Article

 Article preview

-The author, one of the oldest mining engineers in Russia, gives a very vivid picture of our institute.
-He briefly and vividly describes the organization of training and, in particular, the life and customs of the “wards” or “cadets” of that time.
-The article contains a lot of convincing and interesting autobiographical material .
-His stay at the Mining Institute was limited to the period from the end of the summer of 1858 to the beginning of the summer of 1866.
-The Institute, as is known, until the fall of 1865 was a closed educational institution for many years.
-During a significant part of this period, the Institute experienced a transitional state, which led to its transformation into an exclusively higher open educational institution.
+The author — one of Russia's most renowned mining engineers — paints a vivid picture of the Mining Institute, his alma mater.
+Concisely and vividly, he describes the organization of education and, in particular, the daily life and customs of the "wards" or "cadets" of that time.
+The article contains much compelling and interesting autobiographical material.
+The author's stay at the Mining Institute spanned from the end of the summer of 1858 to the beginning of the summer of 1866.
+Until the autumn of 1865, the Institute had been a boarding educational institution for many years.
+For a significant part of the author's time there, the Institute was in a state of transition, which led to its transformation into an exclusively higher, open educational institution — not only due to the gradual closure of the preparatory courses, which corresponded to gymnasium-level studies, but also under the influence of new governmental and social currents of the 1860s.

 How to cite: Karpinskii A. Brief memories of the Mining Institute for the period 1858 - 1866. // Journal of Mining Institute.
 1928.
 Vol. 7.
 Iss.
 2. p.
 7-14.